Coconut milk: Processed coconut milk products

 Commercially processed coconut milk products use largely the same processes to extract coconut milk from pulp, though they use more mechanical equipment like deshelling machines, grinders and pulverizers, motorized coconut shredders, and coconut milk extractors.

 They differ significantly in the bottling or canning process, however.
 Processed coconut milk products are first filtered through a 100 mesh filters.
 They are pasteurized indirectly by double boiling at around 70 °C, carefully not exceeding 80 °C, the temperature at which coconut milk starts to coagulate.
 After pasteurization, they are immediately transferred to filling vessels and sealed before being cooled down.
 They are then packed into bottles, cans, or pouches and blast frozen for storage and transport.

 Manufacturers of canned coconut milk typically combine diluted and comminuted milk with the addition of water as a filler.
 Depending on the brand and age of the milk itself, a thicker, more paste-like consistency floats to the top of the can (a gravity separation, similar to traditional methods), and is sometimes separated and used in recipes that require coconut cream rather than coconut milk.
-Some brands sold in Western countries undergo homogenization and add additional thickening agents and emulsifiers to prevent the milk from separating inside the can.
+Some brands sold in Western countries undergo homogenization and contain additional thickening agents and emulsifiers to prevent the milk from separating inside the can.

 Due to factors like pasteurization and minimal contact with oxygen, processed coconut milk generally has a longer shelf life than traditionally prepared coconut milk.
 It is also more efficient than traditional methods at extracting the maximum amount of coconut milk from grated coconut.

 Coconut milk powder

 Coconut cream can be dehydrated into coconut milk powder which has a far longer shelf life.
-They are processed by adding maltodextrin and casein to coconut cream to improve fluidity and then spray drying the mixture.
+It is produced by adding maltodextrin and casein to coconut cream to improve fluidity and then spray drying the mixture.
 The powder is packaged in moisture-proof containers.
 To use, water is simply added to the coconut milk powder.

 Coconut skim milk

 Coconut skim milk is coconut milk with very low levels of fat (0% to 1.5%).
-It is a byproduct of coconut cream and coconut oil production and are usually discarded.
-However, they are increasingly being used as a food ingredient for products which require coconut flavoring without the fats (including coconut powder, coconut honey, and coconut jam).
-They can also be used as a base in the production of coconut milk beverages used as milk substitutes, as they do not contain the high levels of fat characteristic of regular coconut milk while still being a good source of soluble proteins.
+It is a byproduct of coconut cream and coconut oil production and is usually discarded.
+However, it is increasingly being used as a food ingredient for products which require coconut flavoring without the fats (including coconut powder, coconut honey, and coconut jam).
+It can also be used as a base in the production of coconut milk beverages used as milk substitutes, as it does not contain the high levels of fat characteristic of regular coconut milk while still being a good source of soluble proteins.